JAC-CS-Game-Programming-Fall22/Notes/1-Flappy-Bird.md

 ### Important Code

-We initialize a sounds object in `globals.js` that includes the sound files we reference in our project directory:
+We initialize a `sounds` object in `globals.js` that includes the sound files we reference in our project directory, and also set the volume of each sound so that we don't blow out our player's ears:

 ```javascript
 export const sounds = {